-In 1982, under the auspices of the Belgian Ministry of Public Health, a culture collection of medically interesting fungal strains was founded within the Mycology Laboratory of the Institute of Hygiene and Epidemiology (IHE), located in Brussels.
-The collection was named IHEM and was in 1983 one of the founding partners of the Belgian Coordinated Collections of Microorganisms (BCCM).
-The first catalogue of IHEM was published in 1985 with 660 strains.
-The collection acquired in 1992 the status of International Depository Authority (IDA) for patent deposits under the Budapest Treaty.
-Though the culture collection kept its acronym BCCM/IHEM, the host institute IHE evolved to become the Scientific Institute of Public Health (WIV-ISP).
-The host lab became the Section of Mycology and Aerobiology and consists of four programs:
+In 1980, a culture collection of medically interesting fungal strains was initiated within the Mycology Laboratory of the Institute of Hygiene and Epidemiology (IHE), located in Brussels.
+Its detailed history can be found here.
+Though the culture collection kept its acronym BCCM/IHEM, the host institute IHE evolved to become Sciensano.
+The host lab became the Section of Mycology and Aerobiology and consists of four units:

 Scope of the biological material

-The BCCM/IHEM public collection has grown to almost 15000 strains.
-Its diversity is represented by more than 350 genera and more than 1200 species of Ascomycetes, Basidiomycetes and Zygomycetes.
-The majority are human and animal pathogens, allergenic strains or mycotoxin producing species, isolated from clinical cases or from the patient’s environment.
+BCCM/IHEM is a collection of yeasts and moulds of medical and veterinary interest.
+It gathers almost 15000 strains representing more than 350 genera and 1200 species of Ascomycetes, Basidiomycetes and Zygomycetes.
+The majority are human and animal pathogens, allergenic strains, mycotoxin producing species or various contaminants, isolated from clinical cases or from the human environment in general.

-Another interesting addition was the fungal collection from Janssen Pharmaceutica, which is currently being integrated in the public BCCM/IHEM collection.
+Another interesting addition was the fungal collection from Janssen Pharmaceutica which has been integrated in the public BCCM/IHEM collection.